Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Results

 Other statistical curves can be observed in Fig. \ref{Figure_Mackenzie_Distribs_MeanSize}.
 The disorientation distributions seem to maintain their \emph{Mackenzie} shape with a few deviations between 0° and 20°.
 These deviations are obtained thanks to the low GB energy for these disorientation values (Read-Shockley formulation), although this result is less predominant when using torque terms.
 Finally, the grain size distribution shows a clear difference between torque and no-torque simulations.
-Grain size evolves much quicker when torque effects are not used, which is a direct consequence of the high GB energy states, preferred by no-torque simulations (see figure \ref{Figure_Join_Energy_Mean_Mobility}(left)).
+Grain size evolves much quicker when torque effects are not used, which is a direct consequence of the high GB energy states, which disappear more slowly in no-torque simulations comparatively to simulations with torque terms (see figure \ref{Figure_Join_Energy_Mean_Mobility}(left)).

+Finally, in \cite{Beladi2013} it has been reported \emph{a very strong inverse correlation between the grain boundary population and the relative grain boundary energy}.
+Here we have found a similar tendency for the anisotropic configurations (see Fig. \ref{GregInverseCorrelationGamma}), where the configurations with torque present a more pronounced slope.
+Also, the heterogeneous configurations showed a proportional behaviour (contrary to the observations in \cite{Beladi2013}).